paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 Subsec. (b).
 Pub.
 L. 118–63, § 707(2), added subsec. (b) and struck out former subsec. (b) which allowed increasing Government’s share after an offer has been accepted in writing in certain circumstances.

 Subsecs. (c) to (e).
 Pub.
-L. 118–63, § 707(3), (4), struck out subsec. (c) and redesignated former subsecs. (d) and (e) as (c) and (d), respectively.
+L. 118–63, § 707(3), (4), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c).
 Prior to amendment, text of subsec. (c) read as follows: “For a project receiving assistance under a grant made under the Airport and Airway Development Act of 1970, the maximum amount the Government will pay may be increased by not more than 10 percent.
 An increase under this subsection may be paid only from amounts the Government recovers from other grants made under the Act.”

 2012—Subsec. (e)(3).
 Pub.
 L. 112–95 substituted “accordance with section 47119(a)” for “accordance with section 47110(d)(2)” and “allowable under section 47119(a)” for “allowable under section 47110(d)”.